is the Chief Executive Officer of PLANED, and joined the organisation in October 2018 having worked in the public sector for over 20 years.

 John is a key driver in promoting the accessibility of digital knowledge to rural communities.
 In particular, there is a focus on Information Technology and on photography and film making as well as promoting the village halls of Pembrokeshire.

-re-joined PLANED in July 2018, and is our Community Cooperative Shares Officer.
+re-joined PLANED in July 2018, and is our Community Cooperative Shares Officer funded by LEADER.
 Having worked in rural, community and sustainable development for over 20 years, and setting up her own business in 2016, Sarah brings experience in areas such as community engagement and facilitation, project management, partnership development and environmental practice.

 Sarah’s current work supports communities to develop alternative financing models, as a means of sustaining community assets.
 Sarah also works with other PLANED officers to deliver workshop facilitation and network activity across Wales and transnationally.